-If you are a young adult impacted by 9/11, you may also find this list of FAQs helpful.
+If you were in school or daycare at the time of 9/11, you may also find this list of FAQs helpful.

 The VCF has detailed information on VCF policies and procedures.
 The resource includes information on eligibility criteria, the methodology used to calculate economic and non-economic loss, payment procedures, appeals and hearings, claims for deceased individuals, and information for claimants who are represented by an attorney for their claim.

 Section 1: General Questions

 Once you file your claim, the first step the VCF takes is to do a preliminary review to confirm that all of the “minimally required” documents have been submitted.
 In addition to a complete Claim Form, we require the following documents before your claim can move forward for a more substantive review:

 - Claim Form Signature Page (or the equivalent sections from Part IV of the original VCF 2 claim form)

-- Original and signed Exhibit A – “Authorization for Release of Medical Information”
+- Exhibit A – “Authorization for Release of Medical Information”

 - Confirmation from the World Trade Center (“WTC") Health Program that you have at least one physical health condition certified for treatment (the VCF will contact the WTC Health Program directly to confirm you have an eligible certified condition; however, you may also upload your certification letter to your claim if you have it easily available)